stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

     java -jar build/libs/00-the-basics-0.1.0.jar

 You should now be able to browse to `<http://localhost:8080>`_ and see a welcome message with your Stormpath application's name.

-The Stormpath library used for this example is: ``stormpath-webmvc-spring-boot-starter``.
-This provides basic integration with
-Stormpath and Spring Boot WebMVC apps.
-It does NOT include the Stormpath Thymeleaf views or the Stormpath Spring Security integration.
-Stay tuned for more on those integrations when we look at the ``stormpath-default-spring-boot-starter``.

 This application has just two code files in it.
 Here's the structure: